 13) I’m pregnant – am I at greater risk of contracting the virus & is there any further steps I should be taking to reduce risk of contracting the virus and to manage my epilepsy?

-As yet, there is no evidence that pregnant women who get this infection are more at risk of serious complications than any other healthy individuals.If you experience any symptoms of COVID contact your GP and self isolate at home.
+As yet, there is no evidence that pregnant women who get this infection are more at risk of serious complications than any other healthy individuals.If you experience any symptoms of COVID contact your GP and self-isolate at home.
 You should attend all of your hospital appointments as normal unless you are told otherwise.
 The HSE have a further resource on pregnancy and COVID-19 here.